xaydras-2/loadBalancer/README.md

 The auto-scaling logic is implemented in `App/functions/auto_scaling.go`.
 It:

-1. Create a new Docker container is spawned.
+1. Create a new Docker container.
 2. Can remove a container by it's id.

 ## Load Balancer